-Note that since we do not yet have data sharing agreements in place, our posted outcomes are tentative.
+Note that since we do not yet have data sharing agreements in place, if we are not able to access our pre-specified outcomes, we may revise our posted outcomes in the future.
 We will update the PAP once we finalize data-sharing agreements and better understand any data quality issues.
 All decisions will be made while blinded to treatment status.